client9/client9-website/blog.client9.com/_posts/2013-10-12-gcc-valgrind-stackprotector.md

 gcc (GCC) 4.7.2 20121109 (Red Hat 4.7.2-8)
 ```

-I tried writing unit tests for it, but I was unable to trigger a core dump (not surprising).
-But it's very odd  that [valgrind](http://valgrind.org/) says everything is ok too.
+I tried [writing unit tests](https://github.com/client9/libinjection/blob/master/tests/test-tokens-words-022.txt) for it, but I was unable to trigger a core dump.
+That's not surprising, but it's very odd  that [valgrind](http://valgrind.org/) says everything is ok too.

 I put an `assert` in the code.
 Yes, definitely going past the boundry.
 So why isn't valgrind catching this?
 It's a static array!